Secondigliano, extortion of construction company: uncle of Gelsomina Verde's killer arrested

-Naples – “You have to get yourselves right with the Vanella Grassi comrades”: these are the words that Paolo De Lucia, 62, allegedly addressed to the workers of a company engaged in renovation work on an apartment on Corso Secondigliano.
+Naples – “You have to get right with your Vanella Grassi comrades”: these are the words that Paolo De Lucia, 62, allegedly addressed to the workers of a company engaged in renovation work in an apartment on Corso Secondigliano.

 The man, uncle of Ugo De Lucia, sentenced to life imprisonment for the murder of Gelsomina Verde, was arrested on Monday on charges of attempted extortion aggravated by mafia methods.